We've just released a new feature: Text Annotation & Highlight - Add notes and highlights to articles! Login required.

 Principle of Hydrophobic Interaction Chromatography (HIC)

-The principle of Hydrophobic Interaction Chromatography (HIC) is based on the interactions between the hydrophobic regions of sample protein molecules and a hydrophobic stationary phase or matrix.
-This principle allows for the separation and purification of proteins based on their hydrophobicity.
+• The principle of Hydrophobic Interaction Chromatography (HIC) based on the interaction between hydrophobic regions on protein molecules and hydrophobic ligands attached to the chromatographic matrix.

 Schematic view of protein retention mechanism in HIC.